-Actually the pivotal moment came when I was receiving a massage last week (never trust a therapist not in therapy).
-We were talking about the ongoing issue of massage vocabulary, specifically “Deep Tissue”.
-While I was focused on the clinical definitions, Wendy makes the observation about how some people insist on deeper invasive pressure, way beyond what the tissue indicates.
-I immediately understand what she is getting at and like an excited student exclaim "What they are really seeking is a deeper connection with their body";.
-Lucky for me Wendy Sullivan is not only a great therapist but also very good at the self discovery facilitation thing.
+Actually, the pivotal moment came when I was receiving a massage last week (never trust a therapist, not in therapy).
+We were talking about the ongoing issue of massage vocabulary, specifically “Deep Tissue.”
+While I was focused on the clinical definitions, Wendy observes how some people insist on deeper invasive pressure, way beyond what the tissue indicates.
+I immediately understand what she is getting at and, like an excited student, exclaim, "What they are really seeking is a deeper connection with their body"; Lucky for me, Wendy Sullivan is not only a great therapist but also very good at the self-discovery facilitation thing.

-Believe it or not my first experiences with this topic came as a Massage Program Director.
-I would walk into lab and notice students creating all kinds of distractions during their exchanges so that they were not truly present.
+Believe it or not, my first experiences with this topic came as a Massage Program Director.
+I would walk into the lab and notice students creating all kinds of distractions during their exchanges to not truly present.
 So I am revisiting some of the strategies I integrated for the program that I think will translate well into my treatment room.
 For example:

-Communication: Making sure that the client’s goals for the session are clearly understood at the beginning of the session.
+Communication: Ensure that the client’s goals for the session are clearly understood at the beginning of the session.
 Have the client declare them verbally, thus communicating them with the therapist and to their own body.
-Revisit these goals at the end of session and discuss any change in how the body feels.
+Revisit these goals at the end of the session and discuss any change in how the body feels.

-Connecting Strokes: Consider beginning each session with a 3 – 5 minute body brushing- long strokes towards the heart with a rhythm slower then heartbeat.
-End each session with rocking followed by full body nerve strokes to reconnect the whole.
+Connecting Strokes: Consider beginning each session with a 3 – 5 minute body brushing- long strokes towards the heart with a rhythm slower than a heartbeat.
+End each session with rocking followed by full-body nerve strokes to reconnect the whole.

 My goals for re-prioritizing these strategies in my treatment room are to have the client leave each session with enhanced awareness and notably more comfortable in their body.
 I’m expecting good things.

-Be well, do good work, and share your strategies for mind/body connecting.
+Be well, do good work, and share your strategies for mind/body connection.